informationsea/Hyokai/README.md

-Table View
+Hyokai
 ==========

 About
 -----

-Table View is database viewer for big data analysis.
+Hyokai is database viewer for big data analysis.
 Easy to import from tab-separated values or CSV and export to them.

 ![Screen Shot](http://informationsea.info/apps/tableview/img/screenshot2.png)